VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [x] Add `:adapters:bukkit:plugin:test` to CI.
 - [x] Expand the broad classload probe across all top-level and nested core classfiles, with an exact reviewed class and dependency-category allowlist that rejects new classes, changed dependency namespaces, non-missing-class failures, and stale entries.
-- [ ] Move the core Bukkit purity ratchet below its current 182-file ceiling.
+- [ ] Move the core Bukkit purity ratchet below its current ceiling. `core/purity-allowlist.txt` holds 188 entries; `:core:bukkitPurityRatchet` (wired into `:core:check`) fails on any new `org.bukkit`-coupled file outside it and prints how far under the ceiling the tree sits.
 - [ ] Give `genProbe` a repository fixture or require an explicit portable pack path.
 - [ ] Add a deterministic fixed-seed Iris-world task for Fabric, Forge, and NeoForge.
 - [x] Make worldcheck return a failing process result when its internal result is FAIL.